ComedicChimera/chai-lang.dev/content/startup_guide/chapter9.md

         | Add(Expr, Expr)
         | Mul(Expr, Expr)

-Our `Expr` type has three instances: `Value`, `Add`, and `Mul`.
+Our `Expr` type has three variants: `Value`, `Add`, and `Mul`.
 All of them store values and represent the corresponding operations.
-Much like our `Option<T>` type, we can refer to these instance directly, as values, in our program.
+Much like our `Option<T>` type, we can refer to these variants directly, as values, in our program.
 For example, if we wanted to represent the expression `(2 * 3) + 5` using this type, we could write the following:

     let expr = Add(Mul(Value(2), Value(3)), Value(5))

 As you might guess, the variable `expr` has a type of `Expr`.
-Note that all of the instances of `Expr` are considered to be of the same type -- we can assign any one of the three instances to `expr` without causing any errors.
+Note that all of the variants of `Expr` are considered to be of the same type -- we can assign any one of the three variants to `expr` without causing any errors.

 Now, let's put our `Expr` type to good use and write a simple function that will evaluate any expression.
-To do this, we need to use pattern matching to extract specific instances and evaluate them.
+To do this, we need to use pattern matching to extract specific variants and evaluate them.
 Here is what such an `evaluate` function would look like:

     func evaluate(expr: Expr) double